 This wouldn’t have seemed so crazy if this person hadn’t gone through three other agencies before coming to me.

 Someone should have caught this long before me, I thought.
 Along the way, things got more and more complex until it was a smorgasbord of features without any logical pattern or flow.

 Because no one thought to stop and ask for feedback to make sure they had a truly great UX design.

 We get too close to projects sometimes to give an objective opinion.

 Don’t be afraid to reach out to a professional UX tester, your target audience or even your mom.

 You need to see how an unattached person intuitively navigates through your site.
 What are their hangups?
 What can’t they find?
 What seems confusing?

-Get the feedback, listen and apply.
+To end up with great UX design, get the feedback, listen and apply.